 Add the focal length multiplier and max aperture reduction together to get your resulting lens equivalent.
 For example, a 1.4x extender (also commonly referred to as a teleconverter) makes a Canon EF 70-200mm f/2.8 L IS II USM Lens into a 98-280mm f/4 IS lens (yes, IS still functions normally on all compatible IS lenses).
 A Canon EF 70-200mm f/4.0 L Lens mounted over a 1.4x becomes a 98-280mm f/5.6 lens.
 A Canon EF 300mm f/2.8 L IS Lens becomes a 420mm f/4 IS lens.
 And, as shown in my Canon EF 1.4x III Extender review examples above, the Canon EF 180mm f/3.5 L USM Macro Lens becomes a 252mm f/5.0 USM Macro Lens.

 DSLR cameras will continue to calculate auto exposures properly when used with Canon extenders.

 Though most extender-compatible lenses have max apertures of at least f/4, some of the longer ones have an f/5.6 native maximum aperture (such as the Canon EF 100-400mm f/4.5-5.6 L IS USM Lens between 260mm and 400mm).
-Since most non-1-Series Canon EOS camera bodies need a max aperture of f/5.6 or wider to autofocus, only Canon 1-Series camera bodies and the EOS 5D Mark III can autofocus (using the center AF point only) these f/8 max aperture lens and extender combination.
+At review time, only Canon 1-Series camera bodies and the EOS 5D Mark III can autofocus (using the center AF point only) an f/8 max aperture lens and extender combination.
 The older 1-series bodies with 45 AF points are restricted to a single-line sensor center AF point only when using an f/8 lens plus extender combination.
 While the Canon EOS 1D X and 5D Mark III are also limited to the center AF points only with f/8 max aperture lenses, that AF point retains cross-type coverage and the 4 surrounding AF points are available with AF area expansion.
 The lens and extender combo can always be used in manual focus mode, but remember that a narrow max aperture creates a dark viewfinder that makes manual focusing difficult.